This guide outlines the tools we've added to your contacts section to help manage Customer Due Diligence, and provides links to further resources.

 The Anti-Money Laundering Directive 5 is new legislation introduced by the EU, requiring that the sale of one or more artworks (or a series of linked purchases) that exceed the equivalent sum of €10,000 (inclusive of taxes), has a Customer Due Diligence check performed on the client.

-Artlogic has taken direct guidance from HMRC to guide development to help our clients manage this legislation.
+Artlogic has taken direct guidance from HMRC to help our clients manage this legislation.
 Artlogic's contacts database is too much of an open forum to store the identity and proof of address documents (e.g. copies of passports, phone bills, etc.), or risk assessment scores.
-HMRC has advised that documents associated with Suspicious Activity Reports have to be stored securely separately to other customer files in systems that only Nominated Officers, their deputies or Compliance Officers can access.
+HMRC has advised that documents associated with Suspicious Activity Reports have to be stored securely and separately to other customer files in systems that only Nominated Officers, their deputies or Compliance Officers can access.
 Clients will, therefore, need to use external systems for storage of AML risk assessments and related documentation.
 A google search for 'AMLD5' or 'KYC' (Know Your Customer) may help understand the process and find products to help you.

 Customer Due Diligence (CDD) Tools in your database